numpy/numpy/doc/source/reference/ufuncs.rst

     Accepts a boolean array which is broadcast together with the operands.
     Values of True indicate to calculate the ufunc at that position, values of False indicate to leave the value in the output alone.
-This argument cannot be used for generalized ufuncs (as these take non-scalar input).
+This argument cannot be used for generalized ufuncs as those take non-scalar input.

 *casting*